-Figure 4.10: crossing of periodic flow of period $2^6$ We repeated the same experiment for the Hénon maps with Fibonacci combinatorics.
-The projected flow of these periodic orbits are shown in Figure 4.11 and Figure 4.12.
-These flows of periodic orbits along on the curve $\Gamma{Fib}$ indicates that there will still be a Cantor set.
-At this point, we do not have a renormalization theory for Hénon maps with Fibonacci combinatorics (maps on $\Gamma{Fib}$ ).
-Further research is needed to develop a renormalization theory for Fibonacci Hénon maps.
-This experiment motivates the conjecture that such a theory can be developed.
+Figure 4.9: projection of periodic orbit 2^{10} on x- plane We repeated the same experiment for the Hénon maps with Fibonacci combinatorics.
+The projected flow of these periodic orbits are shown in Figure 4.10.
+These flow of periodic orbits along on the curve Γ{Fib} indicates that there will still be a Cantor set.
+At this point, we do not have a renormalization theory for Hénon maps with Fibonacci combinatorics (maps on Γ{Fib}).
+Further research is needed to develop a renormalization theory for the Hénon maps with Fibonacci combinatorics.
+This experiments motivates the conjecture that such a theory can be developed.